History of Belgian Limburg: Franks

 In late Roman and early medieval times, the northern or "Kempen" part of Belgian Limburg once again became very distinct from the southern part.
 It became virtually empty because of Germanic plundering, and was then settled and ruled by Salian Franks coming over the Rhine and Maas from the north, apparently from the eastern Netherlands (which was itself under pressure from Saxons).
 These were amongst the first Germanic tribes to become strongly established within the Roman empire, and the ancestors of the Merovingians.
-They took up an older name of one of the districts of the civitas, "Toxandria", even though the original Toxandri may not have lived there any more.
+They took up an older name of one of the districts of the civitas, "Toxandria", even though the original Toxandri may not have lived there anymore.
 The southern or "Haspengouw" part of Belgian Limburg remained more heavily Romanised, but eventually also became a core land of the Franks.
 The two east-west Roman routes through Tongeren, mentioned above, became a front line of defense for a while, and are sometimes referred to as the Limes Belgicus.
 Gregory of Tours reports that it was from the area of Toxandria bordering Tongeren that Chlodio, in the 5th century, launched the Franks into military campaigns of conquest in northern Gaul, soon to become France or "Francia", the country of the Franks.

 In Merovingian times, Belgian Limburg was part of Austrasia, and in particular it appears that parts of the Haspengouw were under the control of the Pippinid family, and later their Carolingian descendants.
 This family were "mayors" of the Merovingian court until they eventually took over rule more openly.
 Pepin the short became the first Pippinid King of the Franks in 752.
 The founder of the Pippinids was Pepin of Landen, who was probably born in Landen in Belgian Limburg.

 Under the Franks, the region begins to be referred to with new placenames, which last into the Middle Ages and in some cases into modern times.
 A gouw or gau was a Frankish administrative region, translated into Latin as pagus, and roughly corresponding to English "county" or "shire".
 The ruler of a gouw, if it had one ruler, was typically a count or graaf, but some of the larger gouws came to be divided into smaller counties.
 Toxandria, in the Kempen, remained one such region.
 The eastern part of Belgian Limburg, bordering the river Maas or Meuse, was sometimes referred to as the "Maasgau" or Maasau.
 The southern part, received its modern name of Haspengouw, found in forms such as Haspinga, pagus Hasbaniensis or Hasbania, in old documents such as the Treaty of Meersen (870), but it was divided into four counties, which the treaty does not name.
 There were counts of Hesbaye in Carolingian times, but their exact territories are not known with certainty.